tejaswingm/UnrealEnginePython/README.md

 # UnrealEnginePython
 Embed Python in Unreal Engine 4

+## Fork Notes

+This fork is meant to encapsulate python + pip + scripts fully in the plugin and to allow dependency plugins to be built on top of the python plugin.
+Specifically it means adding automatic pip dependency resolution and automatic sys.path additions such that the resulting two plugins can be fully drag and dropped into a new project.

 # How and Why ?

 This is a plugin embedding a whole Python VM (versions 3.x [the default and suggested one] and 2.7) In Unreal Engine 4 (both the editor and runtime).